 Diagnosing the cause of vaginitis can be difficult even for an experienced doctor, because more than one infection may be taking place at the same time.
 Also, infections can be present even though you may not have any symptoms.
 Some online or health food stores may offer at home diagnosing kits, or your doctor can order lab tests to determine the source of the infection.

 Most medical doctors may prescribe oral antibiotics for vaginitis, however, the overuse of antibiotics in the past 20 years has increased the presence of Candida vaginitis.
 There are alternative means to treat vaginitis, especially if the infection is recurring.
-Both sexual partners should be treated in the event of an infection to prevent reinfection.
+Both sexual partners should be treated in the event of infection to prevent reinfection.
 Lifestyle changes should be made to increase immunity and prevent further recurrent infections.

 Treatment & Therapies